fdellwing/fdellwing/README.md

 Hi,

-I'm Fabian and I'm employed as a full time linux systemadministrator.
+I'm Fabian and I'm employed as a linux sysadmin.

+I'm an OSCP.

 I'm currently working on Python, Docker and Red Team stuff.